|Wes Amelie LNG conversion project 1036-teu feeder container ship||

 "This extended charter of the Golar Freeze further consolidates BG's growing

 LNG position.
-BG is developing a number of major LNG import and export projects
+BG is developing a number of major LNG import and export

 Imabari Hops on LNG Tanker Train With the liquefied natural gas (LNG) carrier market exploding and world demand for LNG tankers at about six per year by 2015, new builders are entering the LNG market.
 Imabari Shipbuilding Co. will start operations in the construction of LNG transport ships of 145,000 cubic meters each and plans to complete the first carrier by 2006.